 - Allow to define per user one or more subnet masks where the access may originate from, any access that does not originate from one of the given addresses should be answered with access denied.

-#9 Updated by Mischa The Evil 5 months ago
+#9 Updated by Mischa The Evil over 1 year ago

 Marco Descher wrote: